MathK02/Hearth-modelisation/README.md

 # Hearth-modelisation
-Hearth behaviour modelisation using a Van der pole simulator: labwork backed up by numerical simulations. (work in french)
+Hearth behavior modelisation using a Van der pole simulator: labwork backed up by numerical simulations. (work in french)

 -Physical modelisation of the heart